Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 When talking about national certification, you’re always talking about credentials granted through one of two non-government professional associations.
 In the SUD counseling world, the two big, influential certification agencies are the International Credentialing and Reciprocity Consortium (IC&RC) and the National Association for Alcoholism and Drug Abuse Counselors (NAADAC).
 Their standards are informed by decades of service to the counseling world, research, and input from experienced counselors.

 At the state level, certification means something a bit different.
-A lot of states have local professional associations that offer certifications that local employers and the public recognize.
-More often though, even at the state level, the professional associations are simply local chapters of the IC&RC and NAADAC that help facilitate national certification for local substance abuse counselors.
-In some cases, this may mean helping counselors achieve slightly tailored standards to meet state practice requirements while earning the popular IC&RC and NAADAC certifications.
-In fact, IC&RC certification can only be accessed through state affiliates, while NAADAC offers a more traditional path to national certification by applying directly.
+Many states have local professional associations that offer certifications recognized by local employers and the public.
+More often, though, even at the state level, the professional associations are regional chapters of the IC&RC and NAADAC that help facilitate national certification for local substance abuse counselors.

 The certification process always involves fulfilling experience and education requirements and then passing a final exam.